-The Pressure Equipment Regulations 1999 implement the European Pressure Equipment Directive and from the 30th May 2002, most pressure equipment and assemblies placed on the market in the United Kingdom must comply with the Regulations.
+The Pressure Equipment Regulations 1999 implement the European Pressure Equipment Directive and from 30 May 2002, most pressure equipment and assemblies placed on the market in the United Kingdom must comply with the Regulations.

 Under the Regulations, pressure equipment and assemblies above specified pressure / volume thresholds must:

 - meet essential safety requirements covering design, manufacture and testing

 - satisfy appropriate conformity assessment procedures